Saturday of Week 3 of Lent – First Reading

 This may be a serious misreading of the text.
 Matthew uses the term ‘Kingdom of heaven’ because, mindful of the Jewish background of his readers, he does not like to mention the name of God directly.
 He uses other circumlocutions in the course of his Gospel to get around using God’s name, as when he has Jesus say:

-By using the passive in the second half of the statement, he avoids mentioning the Doer, God.
+By using passive voice in the second half of the statement, he avoids mentioning the Doer—God.
 The other Gospels have no hesitation in talking about the ‘Kingdom of God’, and it is important to understand that is also what Matthew means.

 Today’s text begins with Jesus seeing the crowds and going up a hill.
 Moses, too, delivered God’s law from an elevated place, Mount Sinai.
 In neither case can we identify the actual mountain or hill, although traditionally, of course, there is a hill near the northern shore of the Sea of Galilee that has been called the Mount of the Beatitudes.